 How we made decisions

-Applications were open to all individuals, non-government organisations, iwi, and charities as well as New Zealand companies, including those that are foreign-owned for investment into the New Zealand economy.
+Applications were open to all individuals, non-government organisations, iwi and charities, as well as New Zealand companies.
+This included those companies which are foreign owned but would be investing the money in the New Zealand economy.

 - create jobs, leading to sustainable economic growth

 - enable Māori to realise aspirations in all aspects of the economy

 - encourage environmental sustainability and help New Zealand meet climate change commitments while allowing the productive use of land, water and other resources